 My mom and stepdad did the best they could in every situation, and I love them so so much.
 But they have given me this incredible drive to work hard now so I never have to rely on others to provide myself.

-I would feel terrible when I couldn’t find a job and the government or anyone for that matter needs to provide for me.
+I would feel terrible when I couldn’t find a job and the government or anyone for that matter needed to provide for me.

 Being (financially) independent gives me the sense of freedom that I can make my own decisions, do whatever I want to do, and choose between good and better!